About Spinn Coffee

 Verbeek shared that he held a patent on a machine that brewed coffee using centrifugal force.
 The two soon-to-be Spinn Coffee co-founders kept in touch and started brainstorming ideas on how to make a coffee machine that used both this innovative way of brewing and offered connectivity to a user’s smartphone through apps.

 In addition to the co-founders, Spinn’s coffee advisor, Dick de Kock, brings noteworthy experience to the (coffee) table.
-Kock founded the CoffeeCompany specialty coffee retail chain in the Netherlands.
-De Kock’s experience ranges from association with the Cup of Excellence to agricultural research at the origin in Ecuador.
+Prior to joining the team, Dick founded CoffeeCompany, a Netherlands-based retail chain and has deep experience with everything from the Cup of Excellence to Ecuadorian agricultural research.

 The Spinn Coffee team is currently made up of 21 members whose bios are available on the company’s website.